 Piccolos, on the other hand, are often made of wood or plastic, and are prone to cracking and breakage.
-We are experts at repairing damage to wooden and plastic bodies.
+We are experts at repairing damage to wooden and plastic (and metal) piccolo bodies.

 We also have a full range of soldering equipment, so we can repair anything from a loose post or rib to a key that needs silver soldering.

 As part of an overhaul, all loose play is removed.
 Without this, adjustments are not as accurate, and common symptoms of poor key fitting include sluggish action, noisy (metallic) action, and buzzing or other vibration during playing.